google/xls/docs_src/codegen_options.md

     with other RTL.
 Note that flow-controlled channel operations all have inputs and outputs, so this adds delay to both sends and receives.

+-   `--additional_channel_delay_ps=...` adds additional delay to operations on specific external channels.
+The flag takes a comma-separated list of `channel=delay` pairs, which means that the operations on `channel` will be modeled as having an additional `delay` picoseconds of delay.
+This can be helpful to meet timing when integrating XLS designs with other RTL.
+Note that since all flow-controlled channel operations have both inputs & outputs, the actual delay applied will be the sum of this value and the greater of `additional_input_delay_ps` or `additional_output_delay_ps`, if provided.

 -   `--ffi_fallback_delay_ps=...` Delay of foreign function calls if not otherwise specified.
 If there is no measurement or configuration for the delay of an invoked modules, this is the value used in the scheduler.